Inception: Satoshi's Pathway to Bitcoin Adoption

 Additionally, in the same vein, previously on May 3, 2009, in the Bitcoin Mailing List, Satoshi emphasized why bitcoin represents a historic revolution in commodity money.
 Satoshi explained that some commodities converge to be adopted as money because their demand for monetary use outweighs any other intrinsic functionality, specifically due to properties that give them a higher monetary premium or “moneyness”20 compared to other assets.

-This explained why bitcoin can be a superior hard asset in terms of “moneyness” compared to gold and other physical commodities, as it can be traded over internet channels without trusted third parties (TTP)—making it the first asset in history to meet the 7th property: censorship resistance and protection from political capture.
+Explaining why bitcoin can be a superior hard asset in terms of “moneyness” compared to gold and other physical commodities, as it can be traded peer-to-peer over internet channels without trusted third parties (TTP)—making it the first asset in history to meet the 7th property: censorship resistance and protection from political capture:

 [15] Satoshi: Historically, people have taken up scarce commodities as money, if necessary taking up whatever is at hand, such as shells or stones.
 Each has a kernel of usefulness that helped bootstrap the process, but the monetary value ends up being much more than the functional value alone.